iturner72/book-notes/reputation_and_power.md

   problems, debates, and agendas structure human activity (gatekeeping power), and the ability to shape the content and structure of human cognition itself (conceptual power).

+### The Scope and Variance of Regulatory Power: Some Comparative and Historical Riddles
 * 19 An intensive study of one government agency may seem of limited value for understanding other organizations.
 Is a focused assay of American pharmaceutical regulation over seven decades a "case study" of an organization